Sugar is an important source of energy for your body — but it can also be a primary cause of all kinds of health problems, including headaches.

 For the most part, sugar headaches feel like normal headaches.
 There are a few clues, however, that can help you identify if it’s a sugar headache or not.

-browndown side, magnesium can cause loose stools, so start with a small dose to avoid an unpleasant evacuation situation.
-And of course, as with any supplement, consult your doc before making any major nutritional changes.
+- Try a magnesium supplement.
+Magnesium not only helps calm down blood sugar spikes, it’s also a natural headache remedy.
+A daily dose can also help prevent headaches.
+Magnesium can cause loose stools, so start with a small dose to avoid an unpleasant evacuation situation.
+And, as with any supplement, consult your doc before making any major nutritional changes.

 - Apply some pressure.
 Some people experience great pain relief by triggering acupressure points on the body.
-By gently squeezing or massaging the Hegu point (the space between your thumb and forefinger), could relieve some head pain.
+By gently squeezing or massaging the Hegu point (the space between your thumb and forefinger), you could relieve some head pain.
 This doesn’t work for everyone, but it’s free and certainly worth a try.

-- Pop an ibuprofen or acetaminophen.
+- Take an ibuprofen or acetaminophen.
 This drugstore classic works on almost any kind of headache.
-Also, if your headache persists or gets worse after taking a Tylenol or Aleve, then it might be best to go to a doctor to see if the sugar headache is something more serious.
+Also, if your headache persists or gets worse after taking a pain reliever, like an acetaminophen or ibuprofen, then it might be best to talk with a doctor to see if the sugar headache is something more serious.